jaydipsinh-solanki/react-test-app/README.md

-# A Test Demo on REact
+# A Test Demo on React
 To run the project, please go to the project directory and execute below commands

 > `npm install`